amrtechguy/linux-sysadmin/notes/shell.md

   ```
   > `user` is the logged in username.\
   > `linux` is the machine name.\
-  > `$` refers to a normal user.\
+  > `$` refers to a normal user.

-- The shell prompt of the superuser who has root priveleges
+- The shell prompt of the superuser who has root privileges
   ```bash
   user@linux:~#
   ```